How to Get to Miyajima Island (& What to Do While You’re There!)

 Map showing how to get from Osaka to Hiroshima

-When traveling from Osaka to Miyajima, you’ll want to catch the train from Shin-Osaka to Hiroshima Station
+When traveling from Osaka to Miyajima, you’ll want to catch the bullet train from Shin-Osaka to Hiroshima Station

 Alternatively, you can also travel by local train between the two destinations.
 However, this does typically require several transfers and can take upwards of six hours.